Let’s make email the top revenue channel

 Rejoiner does not store any payment processing information.
 All payment processing is handled by a third party entity Stripe.
 Stripe supports all industry standards around payment processing, including PCI.
 For information about security standards at Stripe, please click here.

-We are passionate about Debian and our servers all run the latest version of Debian.
-Security updates are applied when available by the Debian security team.
+We are passionate about both Debian and Ubuntu and our servers all run the latest version of the respective OS.
+Security updates are applied when made available.
 SSL vulnerabilities are patched immediately when announced via CVE.
 Various security channels are monitored for any vulnerability that may affect our users.
 Access to our servers is restricted by firewall and SSH certificates.
-Updates and system configuration is managed by Puppet, a very popular configuration tool.
+Updates and system configuration is managed by Puppet and Ansible, both very popular configuration tools.

 All engineers, administrators, and third party contractors have unique credentials to access our systems.
 This includes login credentials to Rejoiner servers, network devices, third party applications, and the platform itself.
 Upon leaving the company, these accounts are removed, blocking any further access to the above systems.